joaocarvalhoopen/Lib__do_parallel__for_Odin/README.md

 A library to process one or more arrays and other code in parallel in a easy way.

 ## Description
-This library implements a parallelization of a FOR cycle, for array processing for multiple cores / threads ex: 4, 8, 16, 32, 64, 128, 256.
+This library implements a parallelization of a FOR cycle, for array processing for multiple cores / threads ex: 4, 8, 16, 32, 64, 128, 256, for the Odin programming language.
 The parallelization is done by the thread pool, that can be re-used across different calls to do_parallel( ).
 Code to be executed in the parallel FOR cycle is passed as a procedure that is executed by each thread in the thread pool with different indices.
 The procedure has access to the internal structure with the slices / arrays / dynamic arrays, it has to make a cast at the beginning.
 Inside it's code it parallel block can execute any type of code or function, slices index, conditions with if's and for cycles.

 ```